 - ¾ cup powdered sugar

-- 1 cup minus 2 tbsp all purpose flour
+- 1 cup minus 2 tablespoon all purpose flour

 - 1 cup heavy whipping cream very cold